BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01B.md

 1. In a new browser tab, navigate to [https://online.visualstudio.com](https://online.visualstudio.com), and click **Get Started**.
 2. Sign into Visual Studio Online using the same Microsoft credentials you used to sign into Azure.
-3. Create a new environment with the following settings, creating a billing plan in your Azure subscription first if prompted:
+3. Click **Create environment**.
+If you don't already have a Visual Studio Online plan, create one.
+This is used to track resource utlization by your Visual Studio Online environments.
+Then create an environment with the following settings:
     - **Environment Name**: *A unique name of your choice*
     - **Git Repository**: MicrosoftLearning/DP100
     - **Instance Type**: Standard (Linux)
-    - **suspend idle environment after**: 30 Minutes
+    - **suspend idle environment after**: 60 Minutes
-4. Wait for your environment to be created, and then click its name to connect to it.
+4. Wait for the environment to be created, and then click **Connect** to connect to it.
+This will open a browser-based instance of Visual Studio Code.
+5. Wait for a minute or so while the environment is set up for you.
+It might look like nothing is happening, but in the background we are installing some extensions that you will use in the labs.
+You'll see the following things happen:
+    - The files in this repo will appear in the pane on the left.
+    - The color scheme will change to a light background with dark text.
+    - Eventually, a new file named **REFRESH NOW** will appear in the pane on the left.
+This is your indication that everything has been installed.
+6. After the **REFRESH NOW** file has appeared, refresh the web page to ensure all of the extensions are loaded and you're ready to start.

     Visual Studio Online is a hosted instance of Visual Studio Code that you can use in a web browser.
 Visual Studio Code is a general code editing environment, with support for various programming languages through the installation of *extensions*.
 To work with Python, you'll need the Microsoft Python extension, which was installed for you along with some commonly used Python packages when you created this environment from the **DP100** repo.